anhthu203/FinalYearProject/README.md

 After receiving the mail, the house’s owner should go to the website to check the cameras.
 The website only displays recorded videos but my intention at first was to build a website that can stream directly from the cameras.
 However, due to time restriction, I could not turn this idea into practice but it might as well be one of the improvement in the future.

 ![image](https://user-images.githubusercontent.com/46740045/121010586-ce5fd500-c7bf-11eb-8ae1-2c392111f844.png)

+# 5. Conclusion

+In conclusion, my security system has successfully solved the problem of trespassing mentioned in Chapter 1.
+Hopefully, it will be deployed in the future to enhance home security so that no one has to be fear of leaving their house empty.
+Although it still has some limitations such as it cannot detect if a person is too far away and sometimes predicted bounding boxes do not fit the person entirely.
+This is because the model has traded its accuracy for more speed but that does not mean SSD model cannot predict correctly.
+These limitations can be overcome if I train the model a little bit longer and provide the model a more diverse dataset.

+It is not possible for me to connect my computer to a surveillance camera to stream the video directly from the camera feed yet.
+I have tried done it before but failed because the manufacture of the camera does not allow RTSP (Real Time Streaming Protocol) connection since it may risk security breaching.
+Hopefully, in the future, I can find a way to connect to my house IP camera without risking security breaching.
+Furthermore, I would like to increase the model’s accuracy by training it a little longer so that it can detect people from far away since surveillance cameras are usually placed in far distance with the people.